hpe-cct/cct-tutorial/GettingStarted.md

 computation while it executes.
 Clicking on the blue box labeled "counter" in the left pane, opens the "counter" window in the right-pane (as shown here).
 The "counter" window on the right shows that the "counter" field is a ScalarField with a size of 200x200.
 Placing the cursor over a point in the field will momentarily bring up a tooltip displaying the coordinates and value at that point.
-In this case, value is "1.0" at the location (1,2) after stepping through the graph one time.
+In this case, the value is "1.0" at the location (1,2) after stepping through the graph one time.
 The "Cycle" value at the top shows how many steps have been taken, which in this case is "1".
 All 40,000 points have a value of "1" after 1 cycle.
 The buttons in the top left allow you to control stepping through the graph.
 Clicking "Step 1" will add 1 to every point, which is 40,000 additions.
 Clicking "Run" with a "0" in the adjacent box, steps through the graph until "Stop" is clicked.
 Clicking